-- Application CPU, Arm Cortex-M4 CPU: - ◆ Arm Cortex-M4 processor, running at a frequency of up to 48 MHz. - Arm built-in Nested Vectored Interrupt Controller (NVIC) - ◆ Memory Protection Unit (MPU) - Non-maskable Interrupt (NMI) with a selection of sources - Serial Wire Debug (SWD) with 8 breakpoints and 4 watchpoints - System tick timer - Includes Serial Wire Output for enhanced debug capabilities. - On-Chip memory - ♦ 640 KB flash, K32W041AM has an additional 1 MB data flash - ◆ 152 KB SRAM - 12 MHz to 48 MHz system clock speed for low-power - 2 x I2C-bus interface, operate as either master or slave - 10 x PWM on K32W041A and 9 x PWM on K32W041AM - 2 x Low-power timers - 2 x USART, one with flow control - 2 x SPI-bus, master or slave
+- Application CPU, Arm Cortex-M4 CPUs:

+- ◆ Arm Cortex-M4 processor, running at a frequency of up to 48 MHz.

+- Arm built-in Nested Vectored Interrupt Controller (NVIC)

+- Memory Protection Unit (MPU)

+- ◆ Non-maskable Interrupt (NMI) with a selection of sources

+- Serial Wire Debug (SWD) with 8 breakpoints and 4 watchpoints

+- System tick timer

+- ◆ Includes Serial Wire Output for enhanced debug capabilities.

+- On-Chip memory

+- ◆ 640 KB flash (320 KB for JN5188)

+- ◆ 152 KB SRAM (88 KB for JN5188)

+- 12 MHz to 48 MHz system clock speed for low-power

+- 2 x I2C-bus interface, operate as either master or slave

+- 10 x PWM

+- 2 x Low-power timers

+- 2 x USART, one with flow control

+- 2 x SPI-bus, master or slave

 - 1 x PDM digital audio interface with a hardware based voice activity detector to reduce power consumption in voice applications.
 Support for dual-channel microphone interface, flexible decimators, 16 entry FIFOs and optional DC blocking.

 - 19-channel DMA engine for efficient data transfer between peripherals and SRAM, or SRAM to SRAM.
 DMA can operate with fixed or incrementing addresses.
 Operations can be chained together to provide complex functionality with low CPU overhead.

 - Up to four GPIOs can be selected as pin interrupts (PINT), triggered by rising, falling or both input edges.

 - Two GPIO grouped interrupts (GINT) enable an interrupt based on a logical (AND/OR) combination of input states.

 - 32-bit Real Time clock (RTC) with 1 s resolution.
 A timer in the RTC can be used to wake from Sleep, Deep-sleep and Power-down, with 1 ms resolution

 - Voltage Brown Out with 8 programmable thresholds

-- 8-input (K32W041A) or 5-input (K32W041AM), 12-bit ADC, 190 ksamples/s (Max.).
+- 8-input 12-bit ADC, 190 kS/sec.
 HW support for continuous operation or single conversions, single or multiple inputs can be sampled within a sequence.
 DMA operation can be linked to achieve low overhead operation.

-- 1 x analog comparator, for K32W041AM, only one external input can be used to be compared with the internal reference
+- 1 x analog comparator

 - Battery and temperature sensors

 - Watchdog timer and POR

 - Standby power controller

-- Up to 22 (K32W041A) or 18 (K32W041AM) Digital IOs (DIO)
+- Up to 22 Digital IOs (DIO)

-- 1 x Quad SPIFI for accessing:

-- an external series flash device (K32W041A)
+- 1 x Quad SPIFI for accessing an external flash device either through register accesses or for direct execution of code

-- an internal flash device (K32W041AM)
+- NTAG NFC Forum Type 2 on JN5189T and JN5188T only

 - Random Number Generator engine

 - AES engine AES-128 to 256

-- Hash hardware accelerator supporting SHA-1 and SHA-256
+- Hash hardware accelerator support SHA-1 and SHA-256

 - EFuse:

 - 128-bit random AES key

-- Configuration modes
+- configuration modes

 - Trimming

 - ISO7816 smart card digital interface which with a suitable external analogue device can operate as a smart card reader